exogen/postinstall-build/README.md

 * `--script`: Run the given npm script from `package.json` instead of supplying a full build command.
 Specified like: `--script name` or `--script=name`.
-This is the **recommended** way to supply the build command if it is an npm script, because is guaranteed to use the same `$npm_execpath` that triggered `postinstall` (as opposed to potentially using an incompatible version of npm installed in `node_modules` by a dependency), if the user agent is npm.
+This is the **recommended** way to supply the build command if it is an npm script, because it is guaranteed to use the same `$npm_execpath` that triggered `postinstall` (as opposed to potentially using an incompatible version of npm installed in `node_modules` by a dependency), if the user agent is npm.
 * `--only-as-dependency`: Run only if the package is being installed as a